MongoExpUser/Synthetic-Drilling-Data-App-for-Sqlite-ML/README.md

 * To run the app: <br>
   - Download the NodeJS source file in this repository: <strong> app.js </strong> <br>
   - Edit relevant input variables within the <strong> async main method </strong> of the source file, as deem necessary. <br>
-  - Then, run the script as: <strong> sudo node --inspect --trace-warnings --watch app.js </strong>
+  - Then, run the script as: <strong> sudo node --inspect --trace-warnings --trace-deprecation --watch app.js </strong>

 ## Test ML Models Using Generated Data within SQLite-ML
 * Install Dependencies: <br>